bakame-php/http-structured-fields/docs/02-parsing-serializing.md

 These example are taken from a list of [already supported fields](https://httpwg.org/http-extensions/draft-ietf-httpbis-retrofit.html)

 > [!NOTE]
-> This means that those headers are already supported when parsing or serializing them by the package
+> This means that all the headers listed are already parsable and/or serializable by the package

 All the classes share the same methods for parsing the HTTP text representation of the field.
 They all use the `fromHttpValue` named constructor.
 This method will parse the field string representation and